kaijagahm/ygdpAddSurvey/README.md

 devtools::install_github("kaijagahm/ygdpAddSurvey")
 ```

+Because this package contains some large data files, installation will take a while.
+That's normal.

 ### Use

 There is a script in the [ygdpDB repository](https://github.com/kaijagahm/ygdpDB) called "READONLY_surveyProcessingTemplate.R".
 This provides a full example workflow for adding a new survey, in this case Survey 13, to the database.
 A script called "READONLY_checkCompletionScript.R" likewise provides an example workflow for *only* checking completion by comparing AMT and QT files, without simultaneously adding a whole survey to the database.